 8 Establishment of work plans and preparation of meetings

-8.1 After each WTDC, a work plan shall be proposed by each study group chairman, with the assistance of BDT.
-The work programme shall take account of the programme of activities and priorities adopted by WTDC.USA
+8.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteur, with the assistance of BDT.
+The work programmes shall take account of the programme of activities and priorities adopted by WTDC.
+As an informational resource to support the development of the work plans, the Director shall, through the appropriate BDT staff (e.g., regional directors, focal points) prepare information about all ITU projects relevant to the particular question or issue, including those being implemented by the Regional Offices and in other Sectors.
+This information should be provided to the study group chairs and rapporteurs in advance of development of their work plans to allow study group chairs and rapporteurs to take full advantage of new, existing and ongoing work of the ITU that could contribute to the work of their questions.
+[USA]

 8.2 The implementation of the work plan will, however, depend to a large extent on the contributions received from Member States, Sector Members and Associates, duly authorized entities or organizations, and BDT, as well as on the opinions expressed by participants in the meetings.

-8.3 A circular with an agenda of the meeting, a draft work plan and a list of the Questions to be studied shall be prepared by BDT with the help of the chairman of the study group concerned.2
+8.3 A circular with an agenda of the meeting, a draft work plan and a list of the Questions to be studied shall be prepared by BDT with the help of the chairman of the study group concerned.

-8.4 The circular must reach the bodies participating in the work of the study group concerned at least three months before the opening of the meeting.
+[After the third meeting of the study groups and before the last meeting of the Rapporteur Groups, draft final reports are to be translated into six languages and sent together with a circular letter to the entities for comments and contributions in revision marks.][Cote d’Ivoire2]8.4 The circular must reach the bodies participating in the work of the study group concerned at least three months before the opening of the meeting.

-8.5 Details on registration, including a link to the online registration form, shall be included in the circular 2so that the representatives of the entities concerned can announce their intention to participate in the meeting.
+8.5 Details on registration, including a link to the online registration form, shall be included in the circular, and shall remind them about the provisions relating to the preparation and presentation of contributions and reports to the meeting,][Cote d’Ivoire2]so that the representatives of the entities concerned can announce their intention to participate in the meeting.
 The form shall contain the names and addresses of intended participants and an indication of the languages required by participants.
 The form shall be submitted before the deadline, preferably no less than six weeks prior to the opening of the meeting, in order to secure interpretation and translation of documents in the requested languages.

 9 Study group management teams